momoso7/100-days-of-code/log.md

 **Today's Progress**: Made an profile lookup function and doing some data analysis stuffs for extra.
 Also learning the iterative in javascript.

 **Thoughts**: Again, the task is a little bit tricky this time.
 Need to be careful in determining the end of an loop/iterative.

+### Day 31: 12 December 2020
+**Today's Progress**: Finished the basic javascript challenge.

+**Thoughts**: The last part is challenging!

+### Day 32: 13 December 2020
+**Today's Progress**: Start the ES6 challenge.
+Analysing data with pandas

+**Thoughts**: The ES6 is an interesting aspect of javascript, looks like it would be hard to learn this.
+On the other hand, Pandas is very useful for displaying data in a natural way.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)